Victor Robles Player Props: Nationals vs. Cubs

-On Tuesday, Victor Robles (batting .212 in his past 10 games) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
-First pitch is at 7:05 PM ET.
+Victor Robles -- 2-for-2 in his most recent game -- will be in action for the Washington Nationals against the Chicago Cubs, with Marcus Stroman on the hill, on May 3 at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Cubs.
+He had two hits (going 2-for-2) in his most recent appearance against the Cubs.

 Victor Robles Game Info & Props vs. the Cubs